 A temporary decline in estrogen production also occurs when a baby is not carried to full term resulting in lower estrogen levels.

 High Estrogen Levels

 High levels of estrogen are far more common than low estrogen counts.
-You feel uncontrollably cranky, everyone seems to annoy you and you get spouts of depression.
-Overweight women will often experience higher estrogen levels ( comparable to normal progesterone levels) as fat cells make estrogen as well.
+You feel uncontrollably cranky (a symptom of PMS), everyone seems to annoy you and you get spouts of depression.
+Overweight women will often experience higher estrogen levels (comparable to normal progesterone levels) as fat cells make estrogen as well.
 The more fat cells in the body the more estrogen will be produced.

 The most common form of estrogen excess is “estrogen dominance” in this instance estrogen levels are high while progesterone levels are low.

 Reasons for elevated estrogen levels include the following;

 - environmental toxins – artificial forms of estrogen – xenoestrogen

 - obesity and weight gain

 - SAD diet – even a vegan or vegetarian diet